All Episodes

 Yeah.

-Especially pick three because the Hutch told me that the Bingles are going to win, but he only picked the Bengals because he knows I like the Steelers because I gave him a Steelers jersey with my name on it when I autographed it.
+Especially pick three because the Hutch told me that the Bingles are going to win, but he only picked the Bingles because he knows I like the Steelers because I gave him a Steelers jersey with my name on it when I autographed it.

-I said P.S. the Hutch stole this from me.
+I said, P.S.
+The Hutch stole this from me.

-And he's never gotten over that.
+and he's never gotten over that.

-Yeah, I I I um well now, what are you not sure about the Giants?
+Well, now, what are you not sure about the Giants?

-That's that's the way this weekend goes.
+That's the way this weekend goes.

 We'll do that a little bit later.